Interested in working with us? Call us on 1-888-NYLAW12 or fill out this quick form and we will contact you within 24 hours!

 Not even the best motorcyclist can control the driving of those around him.
 A rider can only drive at a safe speed, scan the roads, take precautions, and wear protective gear.
 But even doing everything right, it might be impossible to avoid a car that suddenly pulls out in front of him or changes lanes without looking.

-For those times, it's important to know your legal rights and find an experienced lawyer who truly understands these types of cases.
-We've written a completely free report, Hurt on a Motorcycle?, to help you learn everything you need know if you've been injured in a motorcycle accident.
-At Goldstein and Bashner, our lawyers have dealt with many motorcycle accident cases and we can help you collect the monetary compensation you deserve if you've been in an accident.
+For those times, it’s important to know your legal rights and find an experienced lawyer who truly understands these types of cases.
+At Goldstein and Bashner, our lawyers have dealt with many motorcycle accident cases and we can help you collect the monetary compensation you deserve if you’ve been in an accident.
 Contact us today for more information and a free consultation.